 - NOT Approved.
 Application MUST be resubmitted for approval.
 Please list suggestions, corrections, comments in detail.

-- Registering ensures that no one else on the BBQT can use your design.
+- Registering ensures that no one else on the BBQMT can use your design.

 - Submit Registration Fee